devproca/sql-dev-day/README.md

 ### Exercise 3d

 Develop a query to display each of the foods, and how many people **LOVES** that food, and how many people **HATES** that food (as separate rows).
-You've already developed the queries, now you just have to combine them (use union).
+You've already developed the queries, now you just have to combine them (hint `union`).

 **expected output**